 Q: What is regulated by MDE’s Tidal Wetlands Division?

-The Tidal Wetlands Division regulates projects that are conducted in, on, over, under, or through State or private tidal wetlands.
+A: The Tidal Wetlands Division regulates projects that are conducted in, on, over, under, or through State or private tidal wetlands.
 Tidal wetlands by definition include all lands beneath tidal waters and tidal waters up to the mean high water line, and vegetated wetlands, such as marshes, that abut those waters and are subject to periodic tides within Maryland.
 The Division may issue a License for any project that includes the construction of structures, dredging, or filling of State or private tidal wetlands.
 Examples of structures include piers, boat lifts, platforms, bulkheads, revetments, and Living Shorelines.

 Q: Do I need a License from MDE to replace my pier?
 Boat Lift?
 Or other structures?